baudelaine/MailboxAnalyzer/README.md

 cf p
 ```

-Once staging has completed you should be able to run *your application on IBM Cloud*.
+Once staging has completed you should be able to run the application *on your on IBM Cloud environment*.

 ### Running the Application